Walmart to launch online grocery delivery in Japan in deal with Rakuten

 The titles will include everything from New York Times best-sellers to children’s books and will be offered through a new Walmart-Kobo app, Michael Tamblyn, Rakuten Kobo Chief Executive Officer, told Reuters in an interview.

-Reporting by Nandita Bose, Editing by Rosalba O'Brien
+Reporting by Nandita Bose in New York and Sam Nussey in Tokyo, Editing by Rosalba O'Brien and Malcolm Foster